-If you have read the latest cloud security concerns for 2020, you could be forgiven for thinking most of them are just security concerns whether your business operates in the cloud or not.
+If you've read the latest cloud security concerns for 2020, you could be forgiven for thinking most of them are just security concerns whether your business operates in the cloud or not.
 However, in the cloud, the consequences of security lapses can be more significant than in on-premises environments.

 This year’s list of cloud security concerns for 2020 read like most other years—data loss due to ransomware, data breaches due to malware, account hijacking, DDoS attacks etc. You could be forgiven for asking “why are these cloud security concerns when they apply equally to cloud infrastructures and on-premises infrastructures that don’t deploy resources in the cloud?”

-When a business operates in the cloud, it is not always the case it has total visibility over its infrastructure to identify when cloud security issues occur.
-Therefore, not only are businesses operating in the cloud more exposed, when an issue occurs, it can go undetected for much longer than a similar issue in on-premises infrastructure and have more significant consequences.
+When a business operates in the cloud, it's not always the case it has total visibility over its infrastructure to identify when cloud security issues occur.
+Therefore, not only are businesses operating in the cloud more exposed, but when an issue occurs, it can go undetected for much longer than a similar issue in on-premises infrastructure and have more significant consequences.

 The biggest cloud security concerns are often omitted

 It’s important to be aware that cloud security concerns published on the Internet often represent the author’s views and not necessarily those of businesses.
 The cynical reader might be inclined to think the concerns listed on a website are those which the author’s product or service can resolve, but that’s not necessarily the case—he or she just hasn’t asked anyone what their concerns are.

 In many cases, businesses’ biggest cloud security concerns relate to their own users and/or a lack of skilled cloud personnel to keep their clouds secure.
 Indeed, Cloud Security Alliance reported there will be 3.5 million unfilled cybersecurity positions by 2021.